 Each year of the residency is primarily made up of monthly rotations through the subspecialties of radiology.
 Rotations early in the training program help our residents acquire basic knowledge, while subsequent rotations increase their expertise and responsibilities.
 All cases are reviewed with a faculty member and every case has the potential to be a “teaching case.”
-We require evaluation forms to be completed monthly by both residents and faculty members.
+We require evaluation forms to be completed after each rotation by both residents and faculty members.
 In addition, the program director provides ongoing supervision and evaluates the residents twice a year.

 Fourth-year residents enjoy a significant reduction in call responsibilities, with the majority consisting of backup weekend call for the in-house residents.
 As well as the opportunity to design their own mini-fellowship.